 - Material: Nylon

 - Points For Looks: 9/10

 - Weight: 2 lbs.

 The special thing about Riedel’s wine glass travel case is that it allows you to carry your favorite wine glasses along.
-Whether you are headed for a local dine-out, vacation, or a business trip, the Riedel’s bag will take care of your grandeur.
+Whether you are headed for a local dine-out, vacation, or business trip, the Riedel’s bag will take care of your grandeur.
 If you’re on a business trip, you’ll end up looking nothing but fancy while serving your conference buddies in the wine goblets that you took right out of your bag.

 It’s a super lightweight travel case that comfortably fits up to 3 glasses.
 The padded dividers in the bag serve as a comfy, protective cushion for your favorite glassware.
 The zipper on the bag is lock-ready, so you won’t have to worry about your glassware going missing while you’re working.
 The shoulder strap is adjustable with a double-snap grip.

 Also, this is not exactly a checked luggage bag.
 You will have to hand-carry it or maybe get it inside another luggage bag.
 The Riedel’s bag is meant for short trips, where you don’t necessarily have to place the bag among huge chunks of bags.
 However, the bag is sturdy enough to withstand some jerks – unless you whack it against something hard.

 We’d suggest this bag for your best travel wine glasses only for small trips.
 For large trips, you probably won’t be able to be very careful and your precious stemware shall be prone to breakage.

 - Looks-wise, it is an excellent and super fancy wine glass travel case